kuddai/blog/_drafts/2018-03-25-databases.md

 This points at an unsupervised loss for compressing a database?
 Compress it coherently...

-Paper title: Approximate reasoning with incommplete models.
+Paper title: Approximate reasoning with incomplete models.